Reference price

 A reference price (RP) is the price that a purchaser announces that it is willing to pay for a good or service.
 It is used by high-volume purchasers to inform suppliers.

 RP requires consumers to have access to price and quality information, which is not general practice in many industries.
 Further, it does not help consumers with urgent needs, cognitive and/or other impairments.

 Reference pricing requires sufficient competition.
 Otherwise, consumers have no choice about providers, who in turn face less pricing pressure.
 Reference pricing could encourage lower quality.

 "Reference price" in this context is distinct from its use in behavioral pricing scholarship.
-In that literature, a "reference price" refers to a mental standard of comparison or a posted statement of "normal" prices used to judge whether an offered price is good deal – as in "Was $100, now $70."
+In that literature, a "reference price" refers to a mental standard of comparison or a posted statement of "normal" prices used to judge whether an offered price is good deal, such as "was $100; now $70."
 Reference prices in this context are related to work by Nobel Prize winner Richard Thaler on "transaction utility" in his theory of mental accounting.

 Applications

 Health care

 Some insurers use reference pricing to reduce their provider costs.
 The insurer announces prices that it is willing to pay for specific surgical procedures, pharmaceuticals and other services.
 If the provider charges a higher price, the patient is responsible for the balance.
 One study estimated that about 40 percent of health care spending is for services for which patients could shop.
 Appropriate services include hip and knee replacement, colonoscopy, magnetic resonance imaging (MRI) of the spine, computerized tomography (CT) scan of the head or brain, nuclear stress test of the heart, and echocardiogram because they have relatively uniform protocols and are less likely to experience variation in quality.

 In health care, a more common alternative is to limit patients to a specific network of providers who have accepted the pricing and other terms specified by the insurer.
 RP provides consumers a broader choice of providers.
 Further, some large employers contract with regional "centers of excellence," such as Cleveland Clinic.

 Several countries are using RP, such as external reference pricing, to compare the national drug prices against other countries' or other formulations of a similar therapeutic class.

 On May 2, 2014, the Obama administration published its approval for large/self-insured firms to use RP for health care services and to use the price of generic drugs as the RP for other drugs, which would encourage patients to favor generics over non-generics.
 Costs that exceed the RP are not counted for ACA's out-of-pocket limits.

+In May 2026, the Trump administration proposed allowing "non-network" health insurance plans to be offered beginning in 2027 on the Affordable Care Act marketplace.
+Those plans, like those offered by Sidecar Health and Imagine360, employ reference-based pricing or cash-pay models.